Thus Spoke Chief Seattle: The Story of An Undocumented Speech

 Does it really make any difference today whether the oration in question actually originated with Chief Seattle in 1855 or with Dr. Smith in 1887?
 Of course it matters, because this memorable statement loses its moral force and validity if it is the literary creation of a frontier physician rather than the thinking of an articulate and wise Indian leader.
 Noble thoughts based on a lie lose their nobility.
 The dubious and murky origins of Chief Seattle's alleged "Unanswered Challenge" renders it useless as supporting evidence.
 The historical record suggests that the compliant and passive individual named Seattle is not recognizable in the image of the defiant and angry man whose words reverberate in our time.

-Jerry L. Clark is on the staff of the National Archives and Records Administration.
+Jerry L. Clark was on the staff of the National Archives and Records Administration in 1985 and is now retired.

 1. Properly spelled Sealth, but he was better known by the spelling used by his namesake city, Seattle.
 Frederick Webb Hodge, ed., "Seattle," Handbook of American Indians North of Mexico (1913).